 But now what can you do with a dual degree?

-First of all make sure you complete residency.
-There are people who skip training to work for various medical industries e.g., pharmaceuticals, consulting, which is fine if thats your goal; but, if you’re like me and really want to make use of both your degrees, then complete your training.
+As a physician, I’d first suggest that complete residency.
+There are people who skip training to work for various medical industries e.g., pharmaceuticals or consulting, which is fine if that’s your career goal; but, if you’re like me and really want to make use of both your degrees, then you should complete your training.
 Doing so will give you credibility with other physicians in the future, and your work experience, in general, will lend you credibility with your management teams.

-I chose anesthesia as my field of medicine for various reasons, all of which suited, and do still suit, me just fine.
+I chose anesthesia as my field of medicine for various reasons, all of which suited, and do still suit me just fine.
 However, at the time I made this choice, I was at a loss of how anesthesia would fit in with my plans to be an administrator.
 I assumed then that I’d have to do pain management and open my own practice in order to use my degree.
-When I began residency however I realized how valuable the degree is just for everyday life.
+When I began residency, however, I realized how valuable the degree is just for everyday work life.

 Health Policy Fellowships